-- 31. Lancer's insurance policies issued to Plaintiff and the Class Members are "all risk" commercial property polices which cover loss or damage to the covered premises resulting from all risks other than those expressly excluded. - 32.
-Plaintiff's Policy, as well as the policies of other Class Members, are standard forms that are used by Lancer for all insureds having applicable coverage.
+- 30. Defendant's insurance policy issued to Plaintiff and the Class members are "all risk" commercial property polices which cover loss or damage to the covered premises resulting from all risks other than those expressly excluded. - 31.
+Plaintiff's Policy, as well as the Policies of other Class members, are standard forms that are used by Cumberland for all insureds having applicable coverage and provide identical or substantially similar coverage for all Class members.